Libensemble/libensemble/docs/scipy2020.rst

 On multi-node systems, there are two basic modes of configuring libEnsemble to run and launch tasks (user applications) on available nodes.

 * **Distributed**: Workers are distributed across allocated nodes and launch tasks in-place.
-Worker processes share nodes with the applications they launch.
+Workers share nodes with their applications.

 .. image:: images/distributed_new.png
  :alt: Distributed
  :align: center
- :scale: 33 %
+ :scale: 30 %

 * **Centralized**: Workers run on one or more dedicated nodes and launch tasks to the remaining allocated nodes.

 .. image:: images/centralized_new.png
  :alt: Centralized
  :align: center
- :scale: 33 %
+ :scale: 30 %

 Executor Module
 ---------------

 An *executor* interface is provided to ensure libEnsemble routines that coordinate user applications are portable, resilient, and flexible.
 The executor automatically detects allocated nodes and available cores and can split up tasks if resource data isn't supplied.